TrotylTN/xFS/testcase.md

 2018-04-24 23:29:41.446091: Received response for Find from 127.0.0.1:5001: []
 2018-04-24 23:29:41.446181: Session with 127.0.0.1:5001 has been closed
-2018-04-24 23:29:41.446240: Under current record, no node has file "rocketlaunching.exe" Failed to dowload, see logs for details
+2018-04-24 23:29:41.446240: Under current record, no node has file "rocketlaunching.exe" Failed to download, see logs for details
 ~~~

 ### B. 0 clients and 1 server with cache: